 Sounds intriguing, right?
 Read on to learn all about keratin treatment basics and about how this treatment can work for you.

 Keratin hair treatments work to repair gnarly split ends by restoring the protein bonds in your hair, causing them to reform, seal and straighten.

-- The treatment is then sealed in with heat via a blow-dryer or flat iron, which creates a humidity-resistant and frizz-free finish.
+The treatment is then sealed in with heat via a blow-dryer or flat iron.
+This creates a humidity-resistant and frizz-free finish.

-- After you have the formula applied, you’ll have to let it set untouched for 72 hours, meaning no wetting or even placing behind the ears (extreme, we know).
+After you have the formula applied, you’ll have to let it set untouched for 72 hours.
+This means no wetting or even placing behind the ears (extreme, we know).
 You will then have to use a sodium and sulfate-free shampoo to help maintain the treatment.
 In general, you can expect your treatment to last for around two to two and a half months.